 The First Fatalities

 Sergeant Frank M. Holt was another early casualty.
-A 23-year-old who had left behind the farming life in Amherst, New Hampshire to enlist, he had been hospitalized at roughly the same time as Boltie, and ultimately succumbed to Variola (smallpox) at the same eruptive fever facility on 28 October.
+A 23-year-old who had left behind the farming life in Amherst, New Hampshire to enlist, he had been hospitalized at roughly the same time as Boulty, and ultimately succumbed to Variola (smallpox) at the same eruptive fever facility on 28 October.

 Pageantry and Hard Work

-Meanwhile back and Camp Griffin, the 47th engaged in a Divisional Review.
+Meanwhile back at Camp Griffin, the 47th engaged in a Divisional Review.
 Held on 22 October 1861, the event was described by Schmidt as “about 10,000 infantry, 1000 cavalry, and twenty pieces of artillery all in one big open field.”

 In a letter penned on 17 November, Henry Wharton revealed more about the daily lives of his fellow 47th Pennsylvanians: